For Impressionist Jim Meskimen, The Voice Is 'A Sample Of Who We Are'

 SIMON: I don't think I know that voice.
 Robert Siegel?
 Ah, well, all right.

-MESKIMEN: Yeah, you don't see people doing Robert Siegel in nightclubs much.
+MESKIMEN: Yeah, you don't see people doing their Robert Siegel in nightclubs much.

 SIMON: Right.
 Well, in a decent world you would.
 I wish I could ask - think of a more clever way to say this, but how do you do all those voices?